THE BEST Cruises from Copenhagen to New Zealand (with Prices) on Cruise Critic

 18 Nights

-Port: Copenhagen • Haugesund • Alesund • Andalsnes • Trondheim • Froya • Olden • Bergen • Almeria • +7 more
+Port: Copenhagen • Haugesund • Alesund • Andalsnes • Trondheim • Froya • Olden • Bergen • Edinburgh • +7 more

 Cruises from Auckland to New Zealand